 Conciliation is voluntary and may be undertaken if both parties agree.
 The department chair or the faculty member may initiate conciliation proceedings at any time prior to a disciplinary decision by the department chair.
-The Ombuds/Dispute Resolution Services for Faculty Office can provide assistance (refer to Policy C290 "Ombuds/Dispute Resolution Services for Faculty").
+The Ombuds Services office can provide assistance (refer to Policy C290 "Ombuds Services for Faculty").